Sushant-Hande/GoCorona/README.md

 - It provides the state wise COVID-19 statistics in India.
 - It also provides the COVID-19 statistics from all the Corona affected countries of the world.
 - It gives the set of basic COVID-19 symptoms and precautions.
+- This application is available in English, Hindi and Marathi languages.

 # Screenshots
 <table style="width:100%">